-Tozeur's Medina (Old Town) is known as Ouled Hadef, and is the most atmospheric part of town.
+Tozeur's medina (old town) is the town's main point of interest.
+Known as Ouled Hadef, this is the most atmospheric part of Tozeur.
 Jumbles of higgledy-piggledy lanes ramble through the district, lined with traditional desert houses that sport beautiful decorative brick facades of intricate patterns.
 The geometric brick designs of the houses are very similar to the age-old design motifs found on many Berber carpets.
-This Tozeur-style architecture is made from local kiln-fired clay or mud bricks, and can also be found in neighbouring desert towns.
+This Tozeur-style architecture is made from local kiln-fired clay or mud bricks and can also be found in neighboring desert towns.
 Frequently, the upper floors of the houses extend across the street to join with houses on the other side, forming covered-bridge passages between households and providing inhabitants with shelter from the harsh sun.

 3 Chott el Djerid

-With a surface are of over 7,000 sq km, the Chott el Djerid is the Sahara's largest salt pan.
-During winter when the rains have come, some of it has to be navigated by boat but in summer, it nearly completely dries up leaving the salt crust with its bizarre patterns exposed, stretching on for miles to the horizon.
+With a surface area of more than 7,000 square kilometers, the Chott el Djerid is the Sahara's largest salt pan.
+During winter when the rains have come, some of it has to be navigated by boat, but in summer it nearly completely dries up leaving the salt crust with its bizarre patterns exposed, stretching on for miles to the horizon.
 Fata Morgana (mirages) are commonly sighted here.
 It's a popular day trip from Tozeur, and one that shouldn't be missed by photographers - the surreal scenery offers the perfect opportunity for otherworldly shots.

 4 Folk Museum

-Housed in the Koubba of Sidi Bou Aissa, Tozeur's small Folk Museum (Musée des Arts et Traditions Populaires) has a series of exhibits that explain the day-to-day life of traditional Tozeur households.
-There are also Roman columns and fragments of statues from ancient Thusuros on display, local craft products, furnishings, coins, pottery, jewellery, wedding costumes and Qur'anic inscriptions.
+Housed in the Koubba of Sidi Bou Aissa, Tozeur's small Folk Museum (Musée des Arts et Traditions Populaires) is home to a series of exhibits and dioramas that explain the culture and day-to-day life of traditional Tozeur households.
+Some of the dioramas themselves are a tad scruffy, but the artisan work on display within them is finely crafted.
+There are also rather eclectic collections of Roman columns and fragments of statues on display, as well as local craft products, furnishings, coins, pottery, jewelry, wedding costumes, and Qur'anic inscriptions.

 5 Tozeur Town

-Unlike many other Tunisian towns, the division between the old town and new town section of Tozeur isn't so marked.
+Unlike many other Tunisian towns, the division between the old town and new town section of Tozeur isn't marked.
 In the new town, the traditional geometric brick designs continue to be used on many of the buildings.
-The hub of the new town is Place Ibn Chabbat, named after the 13th century imam who laid down the water distribution system for the Tozeur oasis.
-Flanking the square is the market hall built during the French protectorate, dominated over by the minaret of the Great Mosque.
-The main streets running off the square are a heaven for shoppers with dozens of stores selling local textiles and craft-work.
+The hub of the new town is Place Ibn Chabbat, named after the 13th-century imam, who laid down the water distribution system for the Tozeur oasis.
+Flanking the square is the market hall, built during the French protectorate and dominated by the minaret of the Great Mosque.
+The main streets running off the square are a heaven for shoppers, with dozens of stores selling local textiles and craft-work.

-One of the most popular day trips from Tozeur is a journey to the three upland oases of Chibika, Tamerza and Midès, which owe their fertile land to vast underground water deposits tapped through a series of wells.
+One of the most popular sightseeing trips from Tozeur is a journey to the three upland oases of Chebika, Tamerza, and Midès, which owe their fertile land to vast underground water deposits tapped through a series of wells.
 The oases are reached by driving through the stunning hill country of Djebel en Negueb (an offshoot of the Atlas Mountains).
 The scenery here is worthy of the trip alone.

-Chebika was built on the site of a Roman military post called Ad Speculum and is a small village of stone and mud-brick houses sitting above the palm-grove.
+Chebika was built on the site of a Roman military post called Ad Speculum and is a small village of stone and mud-brick houses sitting above the palm grove.
 The highly picturesque and now abandoned old village is built into the hillside behind it.
 Tamerza sits on the site of the Roman station of Ad Turres and was the see of a bishop in the 6th century.
 Again, the old village is a rambling gem of a place that deserves exploration.
-Midès sits directly on the Algerian frontier, and on the edge of two 60 m deep canyons, where the Roman fort of Mades once was located.
+Midès sits directly on the Algerian frontier, and on the edge of two 60-meter-deep canyons, where the Roman fort of Mades once was located.

-About 9 km north of Tozeur is the oasis of El Hamma du Djerid where there are four small villages (El Erg, Mhareb, Msaaba and Nemlut) and six hot springs.
-The oasis has an area of approximately 700 ha and contains 110,000 date palms.
+About nine kilometers north of Tozeur is the oasis of El Hamma du Djérid, where there are four small villages (El Erg, Mhareb, Msaaba, and Nemlut) and six hot springs.
+The oasis has an area of approximately 700 hectares and contains 110,000 date palms.
 The hot springs here have been used for medicinal purposes since the Roman period and have waters rich in mineral deposits, said to help sufferers of skin conditions such as eczema.
 They are a wonderfully relaxing place to spend an afternoon soaking, whether you're there for medicinal reasons or not.
-For history-fiends, the oasis is also home to the remains of a small Roman settlement (1 km from Nemlet).
+For history-fiends, the oasis is also home to the remains of a small Roman settlement.

 8 Onk Jemel (Mos Espa)